 Conquering the College Fair

-Spring is here and it’s time for college fairs!
-At these events, representatives from dozens of colleges set up tables, hand out promotional material and make themselves available for interested students and parents.
-Some fairs also include information sessions about applying to college, financial aid and other related topics.
+As a student planning to apply to college, you will likely hear about COLLEGE FAIRS.
+At these events, representatives from dozens of colleges set up tables, hand out brochures and chat with prospective students.
+Some fairs also include information sessions about applying to college, financial aid and other topics.

 College fairs are wonderful opportunities for students to meet college admissions representatives and learn about colleges from the people that know them best.
-College fairs are also especially useful for students who don’t have time or resources to personally visit colleges.
+College fairs are also especially useful for students who aren’t able to visit colleges in person.

 Another important tidbit about college fairs – the people who staff the tables are often the same people who read applications and make admissions decisions.
 It’s a fantastic opportunity to start developing a relationship with your local representative, and to show “demonstrated interest” which can give you a leg up for admission.